microsoft/datashaper/javascript/react/docs/report/react.api.md

 //
 // @public (undocumented)
 export function useCommandBarColorDefaults(colors?: Partial<CommandBarColors>): CommandBarColors;

+// Warning: (ae-forgotten-export) The symbol "FieldHeights" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "useDefaultStyles" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function useDefaultStyles(styles?: CodebookDefaultStyles, heights?: FieldHeights): CodebookDefaultStyles;

 // Warning: (ae-missing-release-tag) "useDetailsHeaderRenderer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //